theeValeyard/Code-Quality/README.md

 # Code-Quality

-Code quality checklist for Lab-1B
+Updated code quality checklist for Lab-2A

 # Participants- Tamanna